What is the difference between common assault and ABH?

 - A person commits an act of battery (the intentional and reckless use of unlawful force against another)

-What are the sentences for common assault according to UK law?
+What are the sentencing guidelines for common assault according to UK law?

 Sentences for assault are highly variable, even within specific offence titles.
 An act of common assault could be punishable by a nominal fine, or up to a maximum sentence of 6 months in custody.
 Crown Court judges have the power to issue more severe consequences, upwards of the 6-month maximum term.